What Is Post-Acute Withdrawal Syndrome?

 Benzodiazepines

 Benzodiazepines, such as Xanax, Ativan and Klonopin, are known for having common PAWS, including intense anxiety, panic attacks, irritability, and severe sleep disturbances, including insomnia.
+Some benzodiazepine withdrawal symptoms, such as those seen during Xanax withdrawal, can be life threatening if left untreated.

 Post-Acute Withdrawal Symptoms And Relapse